yanmarques/badcat/README.md

 ### 4. Delivery and Control

 Deliver the generated executable to the _victim_ and execute it.
-In the image below you'll see a console opened, it's the Tor binary from The Tor Project.
+The figure 1 shows the size of the _backdoor_ and the date which Microsoft Windows Defender does not catch it.

+Figure 1
 ![Windows screenshot of running _backdoor_](https://user-images.githubusercontent.com/28604565/144435072-3c5d9eac-7abf-4c57-905a-e2b2d75c1b1f.png)

 Now configure Tor at your attacker machine and connect to the victim through the attacker toolkit.
 The attacker toolkit already uses the default Tor socks address.
+The figure 2 presents the toolkit interface and the PowerShell opened for commands.

+Figure 2
 ![Attacker toolkit connected to _backdoor_](https://user-images.githubusercontent.com/28604565/144435172-272add11-93ef-4515-8154-4b3ca73422c0.png)

 ## Advanced Usage